20% to remember

 • any move is taken (no matter the cost)

-• after each step, the best solution so far is saved
+• after each step, the best solution found so far is saved

 • not systematic (can visit same states again or go in a loop) and not complete